wedeling/EasySurrogate/tutorials/L96_ANN/L96_ANN.md

 campaign.save_state()
 ```

-## Prediction with a ANN surrogate
+## Prediction with an ANN surrogate

-To predict with a QSN surrogate, the original L96 code must be modified in 2 places, namely in the initial condition (IC) and the call to the micro model.
+To predict with an ANN surrogate, the original L96 code must be modified in 2 places, namely in the initial condition (IC) and the call to the micro model.
 Changing the IC is required due to the time-lagged nature.
 We use the data at the maximum lag specified as IC, such that we can build a time-lagged vector (also from the data) at the first time step.
 In `tests/lorenz96_qsn/lorenz96_qsn.py` we find:

 ```python
 ##############################